PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

 ```
 </details>

-If the month is not the determining factor, let’s investigate if there are variations in trip durations based on the day of the week.
+When comparing their average trip durations, we observe consistency throughout the year, with peaks during the summer months, yet still displaying an approximate 10-minute difference between members and casual riders.

-Results consistently indicate that casual riders tend to ride twice as long as members on a daily basis, with peaks for both user types observed during weekends.
+If the month is not the determining factor, let’s investigate if there are variations in trip durations based on the **day of the week**.

 ![member vs casual avg trip duration by weekday](Images/10_member_vs_casual_weekday_avg_trip_duration.jpeg)